joshgerdes/jekyll-uno/_drafts/create-a-azure-virtual-desktop-farm.md

 ---
 ## Overview

-Previously known as Windows Virtual Desktop, [Azure Virtual Desktop](https://docs.microsoft.com/en-us/azure/virtual-desktop/overview "What is Azure Virtual Desktop?") is the successor of Microsoft Remote Desktop, although compatible with Server OS (Operating System), it is the first to support Windows 10 _(and soon Windows 11)_ multisession, reducing application compatibility issues and giving consistent user experience.
+Previously known as Windows Virtual Desktop, [Azure Virtual Desktop](https://docs.microsoft.com/en-us/azure/virtual-desktop/overview "What is Azure Virtual Desktop?") is the successor of Microsoft Remote Desktop; although compatible with Server OS (Operating System), it is the first to support Windows 10 _(and soon Windows 11)_ multisession, reducing application compatibility issues and giving consistent user experience.

-In this guide, I am going to run you through creating Azure Virtual Desktop from scratch, along with some prerequisites that will help you manage AVD after you create it.
+In this guide, I will run you through creating Azure Virtual Desktop from scratch, along with some prerequisites that will help you manage AVD after you create it.

-Before I begin, I recommend reading the Azure Virtual Desktop Azure product page "[here](https://azure.microsoft.com/en-us/services/virtual-desktop/ " Azure Virtual Desktop -   Enable a secure remote desktop experience from virtually anywhere.")" to get an understanding of the pricing model, features and additional resources that could help you in your journey.
+Before I begin, I recommend reading the Azure Virtual Desktop Azure product page "[here](https://azure.microsoft.com/en-us/services/virtual-desktop/ " Azure Virtual Desktop -   Enable a secure remote desktop experience from virtually anywhere.")" to understand the pricing model, features and additional resources that could help you in your journey.

 When selecting a region for your Session Hosts _(Virtual Machines)_, I recommend you have a look at the: [Azure Virtual Desktop Experience Estimator](https://azure.microsoft.com/en-us/services/virtual-desktop/assessment/ " Azure Virtual Desktop Experience Estimator") to help validate the proper region for your Session Hosts and the round trip time _(I am in New Zealand, so my recommended region is: Australia East, which is what I will be using for this guide)_.